 Tamworths are a heritage breed - a real old timey kind of pig that can be raised naturally, on pasture.
 We just love them.
 Mostly because they are mostly bacon!
 We weren't satisfied with the bacons that we got from last years pigs.
 Really we didn't get any bacons - even the butcher told us that we should have just left the meat on the ribs.
 The hams were terrific of course, but we really need some bacon around here!

 Pigz are most easily transported in the back of a crappy little truck with the cap on, add straw.

 The first thing we did, aside from drive home gleefully with our little bacon-machines, was to get the pigz settled.
-Of course, coming from D's superb barn set up - the pigz thought they'd been cast into the very depths of hell when they got here.
+Of course, coming from a friend's superb barn set up - the pigz thought they'd been cast into the very depths of hell when they got here.
 Apparently the noisy parade of geese, wildly barking dogs, shrieking guineas, and the goats stomping and snorting their disgust wasn't the warmest welcome.
 Kai thought they looked delicious.
 Having the pup pacing back and forth in front of the pigz pen with a jar of BBQ sauce saying "Are they done yet?" didn't help at all.

 Any bigger than this handy carrying size and you'd have to find another way to get them down to the pen.